jmeegan2/tech-assessment-SecurED/!!! DEVLOG !!!/README.md

 - I got sidetracked but I was able to get the hero-details to display on the other page, the tutorial showed me how I just had to change heroService to backendService and a few other small things to make it work.I'll go back and implement the error handling if I have time.

 - I was able to implement the delete hero functionality.
 Went pretty smoothly used the tutorial as a template.
+- Added popup confirmation for the delete button -Styling it up somewhat atm